 In 1858, the Sepoy Mutiny was nearing its inevitable conclusion.
-Only the forces of Oudh were left and they would be defeated in the following year.
+Only the forces of Oudh were left and they would be defeated early in the following year.
 As the year wore on, HEr Majesty’s Government made sure that the East India Company as an entity would disappear and its properties in India would effectively be nationalised .
-In August 1858 the India Bill was introduced in Westminster which essentially nationalized the East India Company.
+In August 1858 the India Bill was introduced in Westminster which took over East India Company.
 On November 1 1858, the Crown formally took charge and Queen Victoria, to mark the occasion, issued a proclamation.

 The Queen was quite concerned about the treatment of her to-be subjects by the Company.
 The term Nabobery came into parlance thanks to the egregious corruption practised by some Company officers.
 When military victory was imminent, she instructed her Prime Minister, Edward Smith-Stanley, the 14th Earl of Derby to draft a proclamation to her new Indian subjects.
 The instructions she gave him are worth reproducing:

 “The Queen would be very glad if Lord Derby would write it himself in his excellent language, bearing in mind that it is a female sovereign who speaks to more than 100 millions of Eastern People on assuming the direct Government over them after a bloody civil war giving them pledges which her future reign is to redeem & explaining the principles of her Govt.
 Such a document should breathe feelings of Generosity, Benevolence and Religious feeling, pointing out the privileges which the Indians will receive in being placed on an equality with the subjects of the British Crown & the prosperity following in the train of civilisation.

 On November 1 1858, Lord Canning convened a meeting of the Princes in Allahabad and read out her proclamation.
 The proclamation is worth recalling because it is a manifesto for how the Raj intends to rule over this ancient land.: